gdkrmr/mcp-git-course/src/mcp_git_course/resources/lessons/03_branching/03_merging.md

 You have learned how to merge branches in Git and resolve conflicts.
 Merging is essential for integrating work from multiple contributors and maintaining a cohesive project history.

-## Questions
+## Questions/Exercises
+1. Do the [Guestbook exercise](https://git.sc.uni-leipzig.de/ws2025rdm/guestbook).
+Give the output of the merge conflict.
-1. This is an example of a merge conflict.
-How would you resolve it?
+2. This is an example of a merge conflict.
+Resolve it and explain your reasoning.
    ```python
    <<<<<<< HEAD
    print(f"Today is {date.today()}")